Form

 You can add a HR department or use the tick box to advise that details of this person are not known.

-If your employer has a HR department you can enter the details of the HR department in this section.
-In the exceptional circumstances that you were a lone worker but not self-employed and there was no supervisor, contracting authority or HR department that could verify your employment, then you can enter your own details to meet the requirements of the form.
-You will then need to go to the ‘other information section’ which is a section on its own towards the end of the form.
-Answer yes to the last question which asks “do you have any other information that you would like to add in relation to your vetting?”.
-A free text box will appear and you can enter the reason why you are unable to provide a supervisor’s details for this period of employment in the free text box.
+If your employer has a HR department, you can enter the details of the HR department in this section.
+In the circumstances where you were a lone worker but not self-employed and there was no supervisor, contracting authority or HR department who could verify your employment, then you can enter your own details to meet the requirements of the form.
+Please use the ‘Other Information’ section near the end of the form.
+Answer ‘yes’ to the final question which asks ‘Is there any other information that you wish to provide in support of your clearance application?’
+A free text box will appear where you can enter the reason why you are unable to provide a supervisor’s details for this period of employment.

 Check that all dates entered are covered without gaps.
 The date a supervisor period begins will need to correspond with the date the previous supervisor period ended.
 Please only include dates for supervisors within the specific employment period entered in the corresponding employment section.

-You should enter an accountant for your company, an individual from a company that you have been contracted to or another director for your company if applicable.
-If your situation means that there is no-one you can enter then you can put your own details in this section.
+You should enter details of an accountant for your company, an individual from a company that you have been contracted to or, if applicable, another director for your company.
+If your situation means that there is no-one else you can enter here, then you can put your own details in this section.
 When asked to explain how you know this person, please explain the nature of your work and why it means that there is no-one you can give as a supervisor for this section.

 You will need to email the UKSV Helpdesk in order to request a new one be sent to you.
 Please include your full name and date of birth in the email and we will send you a new one to complete and return to UKSV.